Bertware/jekyll-test/_posts/2019-06-10-voice-assistant-for-public-transport-dialogflow.md

 which parameters we send to the APIs and which fields we parse.
 If you get stuck, you can always reach out to Trafiklab [using the Kundo forum](https://kundo.se/org/trafiklabse/).

+### Deploying the demo application
+If you want to experiment with our demo application first, you can simply head over to [our Google Assistant demo project](https://github.com/trafiklab/google-assistant-demo/)' and press the "deploy on Heroku" button to deploy an instance for free.
+You can read more detail in the readme of our demo project.

 ## Putting it all online
 As DialogFlow needs to send an HTTP request to your server application, your server application needs to be accessible from the internet, either with a static IP address or a domain name.

 - You can deploy through Heroku, which offers a free-tier with unlimited duration.
 See [our tutorial on Heroku](/heroku-free-hosting-with-automatic-deploy) to learn how to set it up.
 - You can host the application on a server or VPS, for example on DigitalOcean
+- You can host the application on a Raspberry Pi in combination with port forwarding on your router.

+After you have deployed your server application, don't forget to update your DialogFlow fulfillment settings!